alexhby/PennCloud/README.md

 [Boyi He](https://github.com/alexhby), [Yizhou Luo](https://github.com/ZhouGongZi), Zhiyu Ma, Zhenghao Yang
 University of Pennsylvania

+## Getting Started
+To compile, run 'make' in both 'frontend' and 'backend' folders.

+To start the backend servers, go to /backend and then:
+* Run master with ./master -p 0 -v
+* Run the server nodes with ./storageNode -p 1 -v
+(the number after -p is the index of the server address and port number in the servers.txt.
+If you want to open more nodes, you can simply change -p 1 to -p 2 or -p 3, etc.)

+To start the frontend servers, please go to frontend folder and then:
+* run frontend server with ./frontend -p 0
+(the -p option is the same as it is in the backend server)

 ## Email Feature
 There are two main parts related to the mail server design and implementation, which are client-mail server communication and mail server-backend server communication.
 In html pages related to mail server, the browser passes a command with a corresponding action name, attribute values, and the current username to the mail server.
 After parsing this command, mail server sets up a socket connection with the corresponding back-end storage server and uses the protocol defined in the project description (PUT, GET...) to perform actions.